 Simple Mindfulness Exercises for Teens and Adults with ADHD

-Discover tips, treatment options, and support strategies from the Finding Focus Care Team
+Discover tips, treatment options, and support strategies reviewed by licensed healthcare professionals working with Finding Focus.

 Understanding Mindfulness and Its Relevance to ADHD

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental condition marked by persistent patterns of inattention, hyperactivity, and impulsivity that interfere with daily functioning.
-While pharmacological treatments and behavioural interventions remain foundational components of ADHD management, there is growing interest in complementary approaches that enhance emotional and attentional regulation.
-Among these, mindfulness-based interventions (MBIs) have demonstrated promising outcomes.

 This article explores the mechanisms by which mindfulness supports ADHD management and outlines simple, accessible mindfulness exercises suitable for both adolescents and adults aged 16–55.
-The goal is to provide evidence-informed practices that individuals can incorporate into daily life as part of a broader treatment plan.

 How Mindfulness Affects the ADHD Brain

 The executive dysfunction characteristic of ADHD is associated with atypical activity in the prefrontal cortex and reduced connectivity within attention-regulating neural networks.
-Research indicates that mindfulness training may help re-engage these regions and support neuroplasticity, particularly in areas related to sustained attention, cognitive control, and emotion regulation (Tang, Hölzel, & Posner, 2015).

 Mindfulness practices can also reduce default mode network (DMN) activation, a neural circuit involved in mind-wandering and self-referential thinking, which tends to be overactive in individuals with ADHD.
-By cultivating present-moment awareness, MBIs help individuals disengage from intrusive thoughts and return focus to intentional tasks.

 Practical Mindfulness Exercises for Individuals with ADHD

 For many individuals with ADHD, traditional seated meditation may be challenging, particularly in the early stages of practice.
-The following exercises are intentionally brief, structured, and adaptable, aligning with the attentional capacities of both adolescents and adults with ADHD.

 1. Five-Sense Grounding Technique